sergueik/springboot_study/basic-args/README.md

 This will be useful when dockerizing the same - eliminating the need to tune 'deployment' details after business requirement change.

 #### Run on container
-Pass in dummy params during the test
+Package the jar (NOTE: one can pass in dummy params during the test)
 ```sh
 echo '{"id":0}' | base64
 ```